Djalma Campos: International career

-Djalma received his first call-up to the Angola national team in 2008.
+Campos received his first call-up to the Angola national team in 2008.
 Following several successful displays for Marítimo, he was selected for the squads at both the 2010 and the 2012 Africa Cup of Nations.

-Djalma scored his first international goal against Malta in October 2009, in a 2–1 friendly win.
+Campos scored his first international goal against Malta in October 2009, in a 2–1 friendly win.
 His second came in a 2014 FIFA World Cup qualifier against Uganda, on 3 June 2012.